cptpcrd/pypsutil/docs/index.rst

       :returns: Whether the process is still running
       :rtype: int

+   .. py:method:: wait(\*, timeout=None)

+      Wait for the process to exit.
+If this process was a child of the current process, its exit code is returned.

+      Raises :py:class:`TimeoutExpired` if the timeout expires.

+      :param timeout:
+            The maximum amount of time to wait for the process to exit (``None`` signifies no limit).
+      :type timeout: int or float or None
+      :raises TimeoutExpired: If the timeout expires
+      :returns: The exit code of the process if it can be determined; otherwise ``None``
+      :rtype: int or None

    .. py:method:: oneshot()

       This is a context manager which enables caching pieces of information that can be obtained via the